jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 While Charles was fighting his wars, Europe was fighting the Thirty Years War.
 A time when Main Street kept fighting and murdering each other for generations; all in the name of a Catholic of Protestant king.
 Sadly, when the Purtitan Democracy ended in 1658, Charles son Charles II was put on the throne.
 Without Rousseau's new ruling philosophy, no one had any better ideas.
 It wasn't long before the new king took his revenge—most everyone who signed his fathers' death warrant was punished; nine were drawn, quartered, and beheaded.

 And that's the point giving you two options.
-Even though Main Street was inside a new age, very unhappy, and victorious in the two civil wars, without a new philosophy, the antagonists still ended up winning.
+Even though the English commoners were victorious in the two civil wars, without a new philosophy, the antagonists still ended up winning.
 And remember the English Civil War started over a simple question, "who should pay for the government's massive debt?"

+It's when the money runs out that ruling philosophies change.
+Only then do the people get so unhappy, they see through the dark majic, and demand an upgrade.
+The divine rights of nobility of Royalist Europe, Marxist-Leninism of the Soviet Union, all went down when the money ran out.

-We're having that same fight right now.
+And we're having that same fight now.
 No Conservative or Progressive ideologue is going to sacrifice their ideological platform, projects, and politics to pay for our 1969 lifestyle that keeps racking up IOUs to stay alive.

 So, if you stay an extra of the Industrial Age, that's your fate.
 You'll limit your politics to only see Progressivsm or Conservatism.
 You'll slowly become radicalized, and end up chasing phantoms in the news, rallies, and demonstrations.
 You'll argue with antagonists at work but get no where.
 You'll get so frustrated you'll march and scream for change.
 Eventually, after another financial crisis, debt crisis, migrant crisis, pandemic, disputed election, constituional amendment; some crisis or another, the West will reach the end of kicking the can down the road, and live through a new version of the Thirty Years War or English Civil War.
 That's not supposed to sound alarmist.
 It's a diagnosis using our history.